 10.2.2 The Client acknowledges that Sidekicker does not hold motor vehicle or any other relevant insurance for vehicles that are registered or required at law to be registered and which are not owned by Sidekicker.
 Sidekicker shall not be held liable, and the Client shall indemnify Sidekicker and its Sidekicks against, any Loss (including liability under any indemnity or claims by third parties) related to a Job Brief, to the extent that the Loss (i) is arising out of or in connection with driving or operating any motor or commercial vehicle(s) by the Sidekick(s) in the course of their Work (forklift excluded); or (ii) would ordinarily and commonly be covered by a motor vehicle insurance policy or any such equivalent or relevant insurances (including those listed in Clause 6.1(e)(ii)).

-10.2.3 Sidekicker will not be liable to the Client for, and the Client will indemnify Sidekicker against, any Loss of whatsoever nature or kind, however caused by one or more of the Sidekicks (including by their negligence) whilst they are working under the Client’s supervision, direction or instruction.
+10.2.3 The Client acknowledges that the Sidekicks will be working under the Client’s supervision, control, direction, and instruction at the Work Site.
+Due to this reason, the Client agrees that Sidekicker will not be liable to the Client for, and the Client will indemnify Sidekicker against, any Loss of whatsoever nature or kind, however caused by one or more of the Sidekicks (including by their negligence) whilst they are working for the Client under a Job Brief.

 10.2.4 Nothing in this Agreement excludes, restricts or modifies any guarantee, term, condition, warranty, or any right or remedy, implied or imposed by any statutory provisions (including the Consumer Guarantees Act 1993.) which cannot lawfully be excluded, restricted or modified, or cannot be done so except to a limited extent.
 If those statutory provisions apply, then to the extent to which Sidekicker may do so, Sidekicker’s liability for any breach of those provisions will be limited to its option to the supply of Services again or payment of the cost of having the Services supplied again.